tan-at/Portfoliosivu/README.md

 ### TODO:

 - Clean redundant components
-- Add mor eprojects from GitHub
+- Add more projects from GitHub